How to Treat Yellow Stool: Gastroenterologist Explains.

 10- Bile acid diarrhea.

-BAD is characterized by diarrhea, severe urgency, yellow stool.
-It is usually triggered by fatty meals.
+BAD is characterized by diarrhea, severe urgency, and yellow stool.
+Fatty meals usually trigger it.

 Surprisingly, some studies suggest that bile acid diarrhea is misdiagnosed as an IBS-diarrhea.
 Some reports suggest that up to 40% of patients with IBS-D suffer from bile acid diarrhea.
 Learn more.